matsengrp/olmsted/README.md

 ## License and copyright

-Copyright 2018 Christopher Small and Erick Matsen forked from Auspice Copyright 2014-2018 Trevor Bedford and Richard Neher.
+Copyright 2019 Christopher Small, Eli Harkins, and Erick Matsen forked from Auspice Copyright 2014-2018 Trevor Bedford and Richard Neher.

 Source code to Olmsted is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL).
 Olmsted is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.